 Not only can the methodology be tailored to take account of the presence or absence of TBSs and services, but it can also be tailored to take account of the relative priority to be placed on the ten distinct domains and the eight impacts.
 Sometimes this could be appropriate due to technical factors.
 For example, the climate in a specific location may alter the average importance of the different domains in a typical building-type for the on-site energy consumption and savings.
 An alternative example, could be that in a specific jurisdiction some flexibility options are made available by the DSOs whereas in another they are not - and this could provide a technical distinction in the relative importance of different DSM and EV charging services to the overall smart outcome of the building (notwithstanding the smart readiness versus smart capability now distinction).
-Equally, in different jurisdictions there are likely to be different priorities placed on the promotion of the various smart services and the importance of different impacts.
+Equally, in different jurisdictions there are likely to be different impacts.
 This also means that for any given jurisdiction the SRI methodology could be applied in a manner which makes sense for the specificities of the building stock, climate, culture, service offerings and policy priorities that are present there.
-On the other hand, the SRI will be most effective if it retains a minimum level of harmonisation as discussed in
+On the other hand, the SRI will be most effective if it retains a minimum level of harmonisation as discussed in section 3.9.9.

-4.5.2.
+3.5.2.
 EXAMPLES OF HOW THE METHODOLOGY CAN BE TAILORED TO NEEDS AND CONTEXT